aminaibrahim/FABLab/README.md

   The main thing that inspired me was to know what is FabLab.
-From different people i came to know that our college 'MES College Of Enginnering , Kuttipuram is the only college in the malabar region to have a  FabLab.
+From different people i came to know that our college 'MES College Of Engineering , Kuttipuram is the only college in the malabar region to have a  FabLab.
 So as a final year student of this college, I want to know what it is all about.